Shommon/signupform/README.md

 A practice attempt at form control and styling utiziling HTML and CSS\
 part of the Odin Project signup form assignment

-Images and Assets downloaded using unsplash.com
+Main Image downloaded from unsplash.com by Syuhei Inoue Logo provided by the OdinProject